linuxdeepin/deepin-manual/manual-assets/professional/deepin-album/en_US/index.md

 ### View Timelines

 In timelines, all photos are sorted by date.
 Photos with the same date are displayed together and photos with different dates are displayed in different columns.
-You are able to locate photos of a specific day quickly by timelines.
+You are able to locate photos of a specific date quickly by timelines.

 ### Print Photos

 1. On the Album interface, select the photo to be printed and right-click to select **Print**.
 2. Select the printer and set the print options as needed.
-3. Click the Print icon for printing.
+3. Click the **Print** icon for printing.

 ### Slide Show